Areas Business Analytics, Logistics, Production, Transportation, and Supply Chain Management

 • Do I have to register for the Master Thesis Conversatorium?

-Once your master thesis has been registered with the SSC, please register for the Masterarbeitskonversatorium Dörner/Hartl or Ehmke.
+Once your master thesis has been registered with the SSC, please register for the Masterarbeitskonversatorium Dörner/Tilk or Ehmke.
 Do not allocate any points.
 In case registration takes place during the semester, we will take care of the registration.
 Your supervisor will decide at what time it is appropriate to present your research.
-This is usually after half or two-thirds of the total effort.
+This is about after half or two-thirds of the total effort have been made.

 • What should be considered for the presentation in the Conversatorium?